Qaggbgbgb/su25-team6/Game Platform SRS.md

 ## 3. Requirements

 ### 3.1 Functional Requirements

-* R0: The system will allow gamers and develpers to Create or Modify Profiles.
-* R1: The system will allow gamers to View available games for purchase.
+* R0: The system will allow gamers to View available games for purchase.
-* R2: The system will allow gamers to View and add input to chat functions.
+* R1: The system will allow gamers to View and add input to chat functions.
-* R3: The system will allow gamers to Modify views and settings(e.g., dark mode).
+* R2: The system will allow gamers to Modify views and settings(e.g., dark mode).
-* R4: Game players is able to purchase games, add-ons and subscribe to services of the software.
+* R3: Game players is able to purchase games.
-* R5: Users can rate a game based on a star based method, and comments and view them.
+* R4: Users can rate a game based on a star based method.
-* R6: The system will allow developers to Ability to add games.
+* R5: The system will allow developers to Ability to add games.
-* R7: The systems will allow game develpers to Create services and allow customers to subscribe to services
-* R8: The system can Show game developers what users have subscribed.
+* R6: The system can Show game developers what users have subscribed.
-* R9: The game developers has Ability to reply to customers in review chat.

 #### 3.1.1 User interfaces